joeldesante/JoelDesante/README.md

 - **Strome College of Business** https://discord.gg/JPJsthMMyd
 - **Monarch Game Design Club** https://discord.gg/vWrSeUp9zR

-## Check out Swivi, the artificial inteligence powered fitness helper!
+## Check out Swivi, the artificial inteligence powered fitness assistant!
 Swivi is the product of a startup I am co-founding with three other entrepenures.
 It is an AI powered fitness application.

 - **Our Website** http://swivi.co and https://beige.land